WNYT

 WNYT (channel 13) is a television station licensed to Albany, New York, United States, serving the Capital District as an affiliate of NBC.
 It is owned by Hubbard Broadcasting alongside Pittsfield, Massachusetts–licensed MyNetworkTV affiliate WNYA (channel 51).
-Both stations share studios on North Pearl Street in Menands (with an Albany postal address), while WNYT's transmitter is located on the Helderberg Escarpment west of New Salem.
+The two stations share studios on North Pearl Street in Menands (with an Albany postal address); WNYT's transmitter is located on the Helderberg Escarpment west of New Salem.

 History

 The station began broadcasting on February 17, 1954, as CBS affiliate WTRI, licensed to Troy and broadcasting on UHF channel 35.
 The station was co-owned by Van Curler Broadcasting, a unit of the Stanley Warner Theaters chain, and Troy Broadcasting Company, owner of WTRY radio (AM 980, now WOFX).
 Van Curler operated the station.
 Its studio was located alongside its transmitter on Bald Mountain in the town of Brunswick, east of Troy.
 The station lost its CBS affiliation to Albany's WROW-TV (channel 41, now WTEN on channel 10) in January 1955.
 Logically, it should have taken over WROW-TV's ABC affiliation.
 However, ABC balked, forcing WTRI off the air.
 Van Curler purchased Troy Broadcasting's stake in WTRI and returned the station to the air in 1956 as an ABC affiliate.

 In 1958, Van Curler sought Federal Communications Commission (FCC) permission to move the license to Albany, on channel 13.
 By this time, the market had expanded to cover not only east-central New York, but also large swaths of southwestern Vermont and western Massachusetts.
 Not only is this market one of the largest east of the Mississippi River, but much of it is very mountainous.
 UHF stations have never covered large areas or rugged terrain very well.
 Van Curler thus jumped at a chance to move to the stronger VHF band.
-The FCC granted the request, and in December, the station took new call letters, WAST (for Albany, Schenectady, and Troy).
+The FCC granted the request, and on New Year's Day 1959, the station moved to channel 13 and took new call letters, WAST (for Albany, Schenectady, and Troy).
 Originally, the station had wanted to take the call sign WTAS (for Troy, Albany, and Schenectady) but the similarity of the letters TAS to the news agency of the Soviet Union (known as TASS) led to the use of WAST.
 As part of a dial realignment, WKTV in Utica moved from channel 13 to channel 2.

 Shortly after the upgrade, WAST moved to a converted warehouse on the Albany–Menands line on North Pearl Street, which previously housed Selective Service records.
 Channel 13 still operates from this location today.